by Raymond David Salas

 Simple, right?

 At one time or another, most of us have experienced what is commonly referred to as “beginner’s luck.”
 This phenomena happens when someone with limited experience achieves better than expected results.
-(Wikipedia)

 For example, I can remember joining an office “fantasy football” league, not knowing too much about the current players or teams.
 At the time, I didn’t follow pro football and rarely watched it.
 However, I ended up winning the league; despite playing against much more experienced and better informed participants.
 I definitely had an experience of “beginner’s luck” here.